Seengen: Geography

+To the east and north of the municipality rise the hills of the 712-meter-high Eichberg, which is part of the Rietenberg chain and forms the natural border with the valley of Bünz stream to the east.
+The upper section of the hills is wooded.
+Just below the highest point lies a large boulder, called the Titistein, a testament to the early glaciation of the Seetal valley during the Ice Age and one of the largest boulders of the Reuss glacier in the canton of Aargau.

+Numerous streams flow down from the mountainous region into the Seetal valley.
+The village stream in Seengen, which flows into the Aabach near Hallwyl Castle, powers a hammer mill built in 1837, which is still in working order today.

 The municipality has an area, As of 2009, of 9.69 km2.
 Of this area, 4.97 km2 or 51.3% is used for agricultural purposes, while 3.13 km2 or 32.3% is forested.
 Of the rest of the land, 1.33 km2 or 13.7% is settled (buildings or roads), 0.01 km2 or 0.1% is either rivers or lakes and 0.18 km2 or 1.9% is unproductive land.

 Of the built up area, housing and buildings made up 9.3% and transportation infrastructure made up 2.6%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 35.6% is used for growing crops and 11.4% is pastures, while 4.3% is used for orchards or vine crops.
 All the water in the municipality is in rivers and streams.
 Of the unproductive areas, 1.7% is unproductive vegetation.

+The highest point (712 metres above sea level) is on the Eichberg, while the lowest point is 441 metres above sea level on the banks of the Aabach river at the tripoint with Hallwil and Seon.